alixdamman/memento/python/functions_for_dummies.rst

     # Note: this function already exists in Python
     def divmod(a, b):
-        """Return the quotient and the remainder of the division of two numbers""" return a // b, a % b
+        return a // b, a % b

     quotient, remainder = divmod(5, 2)